Maximize House Fan Use

 and can be used in various ways to maximize their cooling potential.

-likelihood the air is blowing into the house to be cool.
+air is blowing into the house to be cool.

 – Use a window fan to push hot air out.
 This is only effective when the air

 outside is cooler than inside.
 Instead of pointing the fan into a room, point

 – Use two window fans to move cool air through the house.
 Opening